saa-ts-dacs/dacs/part_I/chapter_2/4_date.md

 This element identifies and records the date(s) that pertain to the creation, assembly, accumulation, and/or maintenance and use of the materials being described.
 This element describes types of dates and forms of dates.

-Commentary:It may be useful or necessary for archivists to record different types of dates for the materials being described, including:
+Commentary: It may be useful or necessary for archivists to record different types of dates for the materials being described, including:

 **Date(s) of creation** are the dates that the documents in the unit being described were originally created (e.g., date of writing a letter, drawing a map, or painting a portrait) or the date that an event or image was captured in some material form (e.g., date that a photograph was taken, sound was originally recorded, or a film was shot).
-Dates of creation refer only to the activity of creation of individual documents that make up each unit (as opposed to the “creation” of an aggregate such as a series or file).
+Dates of creation refer only to the activity of creation of individual documents that make up each unit (as opposed to the "creation" of an aggregate such as a series or file).
 This is the type of date recorded most often by archivists and manuscript catalogers not describing government or organizational records.

 **Date(s) of record-keeping activity** are the dates during which the unit being described was created, assembled, accumulated, and/or maintained and used _as a unit_ in the conduct of affairs by the organization or individual responsible for its provenance.
 They are distinct from the dates of creation of individual documents.
 Although the dates of record-keeping activity may often coincide with the dates of creation, the date types differ in two ways.
 First, the date(s) of record-keeping activity refer to the dates of a number of interrelated activities (including, but not limited to, creation and accumulation); and second, the activities pertain to the unit as a whole as opposed to individual documents.
 Records may be accumulated and used for a current purpose long after they were originally created, for example, where much earlier records are assembled to support an investigation or a legal action.